mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 ![Before Buck]({{ "/assets/before-buck-1.png" | prepend: site.baseurl }})

-This is fairly standard coarse-grained modularisation of the code, mostly driven by either a conceptual separation of modules, a deployment lifecycle separation or in a few isolated cases, business concept separation.
+This is fairly standard coarse-grained modularisation of the code, mostly driven by either a technical separation of modules, a deployment lifecycle separation or in a few isolated cases, business concept separation.
 Each module was a separate Subversion project, i.e. each had the /trunk, /branches, /tags structure.
 So when you commited a change to "monitoring" that relied on a change to "exchange" then you would be making two separate commits, each with its own Subversion revision number.
 For a brief (and sometimes not so brief) period there would be code in one module that didn't work with code in the other modules.

+The build itself was based on Ant and there was some Ant script shared between the both the main and satellite modules.
+ A typical build would first clean everything, then compile, package, test, analyse, etc. In order to integrate modules you would do this to each module, then commit which triggered a publish, then go back to the dependent modules and update version labels to point at the new published artifacts.
+This in turn would cause new version of the dependers to be built, necessitating updates to modules that depended on them, etc.

-Keeping these modules in-sync wasn't pleasant and often took a developer a whole day if the dependency being updated was deep within a tree.
+In short, keeping these modules in-sync wasn't pleasant and often took a developer a whole day if the dependency being updated was deep within a tree.
 We had to develop tooling just to assist this task.
+Most concerning of all in terms of the long term direction of our build process - the more modular you got, the more painful this process got - a trendline pointing in the wrong direction.

+Being Ant-based, most build targets were single-threaded meaning the high core count on our pairing stations and in our CI environment wasn't helping.
+The exception being the unit tests which were run in parallel thanks to LMAX's [parallel-junit][6].

 This kind of friction discourges devs from using modules at all and breeds a resentment for the tools and processes.
  We've all been here and many teams accept this as an acceptable price of modularisation - after-all, there's so many tools in Java-land that support this approach as a defacto standard - Maven, Ivy, Artifactory, etc.

 Looking at our build process objectively, a few things seem counter-intuitive.

   1. Modularisation is good but why should introducing modules have such a negative impact on our build process?
   2. Why can't I throw more cores at this build process to make it go faster?
-  3. Why do most of my builds start from a clean-slate and rebuild the same code over and over again?
+  3. Why do my builds start from a clean-slate and rebuild the same code over and over again?

 ## Enter Buck